strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 <iframe style="width: 100%; height: 500px" src="https://stackblitz.com/edit/angular-abcqen?embed=1&file=app/app.component.ts"></iframe>

 **Note:** You can open the devtools on the network tab to see the network requests.
-There are other Stackblitz demos in this post so you might want to open it in Stackblitz to be sure of the results.
+There are other Stackblitz demos in this post so you might want to open it in Stackblitz to be sure that the network tab only shows requests from a single demo.

 ### Polling and refresh button

 Sometimes, users can be pretty impatient and want to have the control to fetch the data.
 We can accomplish this by adding a button that, when clicked, will fetch the data as well.
-But we want to keep our polling as well.
+But we want also want to keep our polling.

 Lets first try to think reactive on how we can accomplish this.
 We already have a stream that polls the data.
 We can create a stream that fetches the data whenever the button is clicked.
 When we have both of these streams, we can actually just combine them using the `merge` operator to get one stream that is both triggered by the polling and the button click.